 The new coronavirus has brought our society to the minimum possible.
 He closed companies, canceled large meetings and kept us all at home.
 Everyone wonders the same thing: when will there be a return to normal?

-The answer is very simple: when a sufficient part of the population (between 60 and 80% of people) will be immunized to COVID-19 and / or able to curb the spread of the disease from person to person.
+The answer is very simple: when a sufficient portion of the population (between 60 and 80% of people) is immunized against COVID-19 and/or able to curb the spread of the disease from person to person.
 This is the ultimate goal, although no one knows exactly how long it will take to get there.
 The scenarios of the exit from this coronavirus nightmare, on the other hand, are different.

 The long road and the short road

-There are two realistic and brutal paths to the famous "herd immunity".
+There are two realistic and brutal paths to achieve the famous “herd immunity”.
 One is the development of a vaccine.
-The other is that the disease takes hold, certainly killing many, but also leaving many others immune.
-This is the "English" thesis (much changed later).
-Not knowing yet if recovery from the disease confers immunity, not to mention lifelong immunity, I wouldn't consider it a first choice.
+The other is for the disease to make its way, surely killing many, but also leaving many others immune.
+This is the “English” thesis (later changed to a large extent).
+Not yet knowing whether recovery from the disease confers immunity, let alone lifelong immunity, I wouldn't consider it a first choice.

 Unfortunately, both of these coronavirus scenarios may be a year or two long, but in the meantime, degrees of normalcy will likely be regained.
 Absolutely not at Easter, as Renzi would like or Trump.
 But this summer, for example, we could find restaurants open but no concerts, open offices but no crowded beaches, bars with spaces spaced between the seats.